Arfey/aiohttp_admin2/docs/usage_aiohttp_admin.rst

 - *validators* - list of validators
 - *primary_key* - `True` if current field is a primary key

-**DateTimeField** - field for represented datetime data.
+**DateTimeField, DateField** - field for represented datetime data.

 - *required* - add validation for empty value if set to `True`
-- *default* - replace empty value if specify
+- *default* - replace empty value if specify (you can specify str or datetime/date object)
 - *validators* - list of validators
 - *primary_key* - `True` if current field is a primary key